 Rash (including dermatitis acneiform), pruritus, and dry skin have occurred in patients treated with Rybrevant (either intravenous or subcutaneous formulation) in combination with lazertinib.
 Rash occurred in 87% of patients, leading to discontinuation of Rybrevant in 0.7% of patients.
 Most cases were Grade 1 or 2, with Grade 3 and Grade 4 reactions occurring in 23% and 0.1% of patients, respectively.

+A Phase 2 study in patients treated with Rybrevant in combination with lazertinib was conducted to assess the use of prophylactic therapy with an oral antibiotic, a topical antibiotic on the scalp, a moisturiser on the face and whole body (except scalp), and an antiseptic on hands and feet (see sections 4.2 and 4.4).
+A reduction in the incidence of ≥ Grade 2 dermatologic adverse events during the first 12 weeks of treatment was demonstrated, compared with the standard dermatologic management used in clinical practice (38.6% vs. 76.5%, p<0.0001).
+In addition, there was a reduction in ≥ Grade 2 adverse events involving the scalp in the first 12 weeks of treatment (8.6% vs. 29.4%) along with lower incidence of dose reductions (7.1% vs. 19.1%), interruptions (15.7% vs. 33.8%), and treatment discontinuations (1.4% vs. 4.4%) due to dermatological adverse events.

 Eye disorders